scala/scala3/docs/docs/reference/match-types.md

    Elem[List[Float]]  =:=  Float
    Elem[Nil]          =:=  Nothing
 ```
-Here `=:=` is understood to mean that left and right hand sides are mutatually subtypes of each other.
+Here `=:=` is understood to mean that left and right hand sides are mutually subtypes of each other.

 In general, a match type is of the form
 ```scala